 Employers are required to distribute Form W-2s to their employees each year by the end of January.
 Gusto makes final Forms W-2 available by mid-January, we'll email you when they're ready.

 There are several ways you can distribute the forms to your team—regardless of which distribution option you choose, Gusto will still send emails to employees letting them know that copies of their W-2s can be accessed in their account.
 Your distribution options:

 Gusto sends all of the required federal, state, and local filings of Forms W-2 directly to tax agencies on your behalf.
 You don’t need any special paper stock when distributing forms to your employees.

-Before distributing forms to your employees, verify that all information appears accurate by downloading draft forms in the Taxes & compliance section—if anything looks wrong, check out our W-2 correction guidance article and/or contact us from the Help section of your account.
+Before distributing forms to your employees, verify that all information appears accurate by downloading draft forms in the Taxes & compliance section—if anything looks wrong, check out our W-2 correction guidance article.

 Gusto can mail your Forms W-2 and W-2c (if applicable) directly to your employees for just $3 per person—mailing fees will be added to your monthly invoice.

 To have Gusto mail forms to one or more of your team members:

 If you have contractors whose forms you’d like to mail, follow these steps to distribute them.